dylanwilson21/markdownsite/core-banking.md

 ## Perfect For

-- **New Fintechs**: Get to market quickly with complete banking infrastructure
+- **New Fintechs**: Get to market quickly with Lana's complete banking infrastructure (Primary Core Model)
-- **Existing Banks**: Modernize legacy systems with future-ready technology
+- **Existing Banks**: Modernize with Lana's sidecar approach alongside your current systems (Sidecar Model)
-- **Financial Institutions**: Add innovative products without rebuilding from scratch
+- **Financial Institutions**: Add innovative bitcoin lending products without rebuilding from scratch

 ---

-Ready to modernize your banking infrastructure?
+Ready to modernize your banking infrastructure with Lana?

 [Fork it to your computer](https://github.com/GaloyMoney){: .btn}
 [Not a geek?
 Talk to a human on our team](https://calendly.com/andrew-galoy/){: .btn}